 Since the Pulitzer Prize was established, in 1917, AP has received 51 Pulitzers, including 31 photo Pulitzers.

-AP, which is headquartered in New York, has more than 3200 staffers worldwide; almost two-thirds of whom are journalists—in more than 280 locations worldwide, including every statehouse in the U.S.
+AP, which is headquartered in New York, operates in more than 280 locations worldwide, including every statehouse in the U.S. Two-thirds of its staffers are journalists.

 © 2013 The Associated Press.
 All rights reserved.
 Terms and conditions apply.
 See AP.org for details.